Teratoma: Malignant transformation

 A "benign" grade 0 (mature) teratoma nonetheless has a risk of malignancy.
 Recurrence with malignant endodermal sinus tumor has been reported in cases of formerly benign mature teratoma, even in fetiform teratoma and fetus in fetu.
 Squamous cell carcinoma has been found in a mature cystic teratoma at the time of initial surgery.
 A grade 1 immature teratoma that appears to be benign (e.g., because AFP is not elevated) has a much higher risk of malignancy, and requires adequate follow-up.

 This grade of teratoma also may be difficult to diagnose correctly.
-It can be confused with other small round cell neoplasms such as neuroblastoma, small cell carcinoma of hypercalcemic type, primitive neuroectodermal tumor, Wilm's tumor, desmoplastic small round cell tumor, and non-Hodgkin lymphoma.
+It can be confused with other small round cell neoplasms such as neuroblastoma, small-cell carcinoma of hypercalcemic type, primitive neuroectodermal tumor, Wilm's tumor, desmoplastic small round cell tumor, and non-Hodgkin's lymphoma.

 A teratoma with malignant transformation (TMT) is a very rare form of teratoma that may contain elements of somatic malignant tumors such as leukemia, carcinoma, or sarcoma.
 Of 641 children with pure teratoma, nine developed TMT: five carcinoma, two glioma, and two embryonal carcinoma (here, these last are classified among germ cell tumors).

 In November 2024, the SCT-study consortium published the risk of malignancy at initial resection in sacrococcygeal teratoma increases with age reaching a plateau at 6 years of age.